 Another possibility is that you have to travel with a new app on your mobile phone to prove your COVID-19 negative status.
-A variety of digital health apps are currently being trialled to translate a negative COVID test into a QR code and allow traveler to prove they are COVID-free easily and quickly.
+A variety of digital health apps are currently being trialed to translate a negative COVID test into a QR code and allow travelers to prove they are COVID-free easily and quickly.
 And in time they can become as central to travel as a passport.
 It should allow trust that the traveler has been tested and that should give governments the confidence to remove any travel restrictions.

 Permanently Eliminated Flight Change Fees.
 For Good

-There is no longer a penalty to change the dates of your booking, so you can push to a more convenient date for you unless the fare on the new date is more expensive, in this case you will have to pay the difference.
+There is no longer a penalty to change the dates of your booking, so you can push to a more convenient date for you unless the fare on the new date is more expensive, in this case, you will have to pay the difference.

-Post Pandemic Prospects for Long Haul Business Class Flights
+Post-Pandemic Prospects for Long Haul Business Class Flights

 The pandemic has changed how many people think about travel and their relationship with their working lives.

-The best guess on when flying is to recover from industry trade association IATA is that flights could be back in 2019 levels in the next three years.
+The best guess when flying is to recover from industry trade association IATA is that flights could be back in 2019 levels in the next three years.
 But the full recovery could take much longer.
-Experts from Mckinsie also expect that air travel demand recovery back to 2019 levels will likely not take place until 2024 globally.
+Experts from Mckinsey also expect that air travel demand recovery back to 2019 levels will likely not take place until 2024 globally.

 The Cost of Business Class.
 Seats Will Rise

-Post Pandemic Travel to Europe.
-Sustainability Agenda.
+Post-Pandemic Travel to Europe.
+Sustainability Agenda

 Major travel agents predict that planes and beaches in Europe could be busy as soon as this summer 2021.
 But the emergence of the new variants of COVID-19 means travel in Europe and other parts of the world is currently getting harder, not easier thanks to restrictions such as quarantines and border closures.

-In the meantime the drop in travels in giving destinations and travel industry a rare chance for a reboot.
+In the meantime the drop in travels in giving destinations and the travel industry a rare chance for a reboot.
 Many destinations are rethinking the type of visitors they attract and considering how to make tourism more sustainable.